 Zoonotic Diseases & Emerging Pathogens (ZEP) Program

 The Zoonotic Diseases and Emerging Pathogens Program carries out specialized serology and cell mediated immune response testing (Interferon-Gamma Release Assays, IGRA, for latent TB) as well as detection of antigens or antibodies to bacterial, fungal, viral and parasitic agents of public health importance such as Treponema pallidum, Helicobacter pylori, Borrelia burgdorferi, and Toxoplasma gondii.
-The program works closely with the national reference laboratory and is recognized nationally for its work on Lyme Disease and other spirochetal agents.
+The program works closely with the national reference laboratory and is recognized nationally for its work on Lyme disease and other spirochetal agents.

-- Health Care Acquired Infections (CDI, MRSA)
+- Microbial Genomics Health Care Acquired Infections (CDI, MRSA)

-- Fingerprinting and microbial genetic analyses
+- Fingerprinting and microbial genomic analyses

 - West Nile virus surveillance